harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integrations-overview.md

 * [TestRail](./sei-connector-testrail.md)
 * [Zendesk](./sei-connector-zendesk.md)

-## Generic SEI connector (other integrations)
+## Generic SEI integration (other integrations)

-Use the [generic SEI connector](./sei-connector-generic.md) for integrations that don't have an application-specific SEI connector or when your configuration doesn't support the application-specific SEI connector, including:
+Use the [generic SEI integration](./sei-connector-generic.md) for integrations that don't have an application-specific SEI integration or when your configuration doesn't support the application-specific SEI integration, including:

 * On-premise tools and integrations that use *Ingestion Satellites*.
 * The *Job Reporter plugin* for Jenkins.
 * Custom CI/CD integrations.
-* Other tools that don't have an application-specific SEI connector.
+* Other tools that don't have an application-specific SEI integration.